aymonix/ufwcheck/README.md

     This mode outputs the results in a machine-readable JSON format, ideal for integrating with other scripts, monitoring systems, or web frontends.
 The output is directed to standard output (`stdout`), allowing you to easily redirect it:
     *   **To a file:** `ufwcheck --json > report.json`
     *   **To another program:** `ufwcheck --json | jq '.[] | .ip'`
+    This command extracts just the IP addresses from the JSON report, providing a clean list for use in other scripts or for piping into tools like `whois`.

 #### Examples